derekeder/derekeder.com/_posts/blog/2023-05-07-electrifying-our-old-oak-park-home-heat-pumps.md

 ## Heat pump installation {#heat-pump-installation}

 With our somewhat less leaky house and much improved ducts, we were ready to move on to installing heat pumps.
 It took us a while to find an HVAC installer that worked with heat pumps.
-Matt Nickels from [Energy Matters](http://energymatters.solutions/) (an Oak Park company) was able to run some numbers and come up with a system that was all-electric and met the required permit specifications from the Village.
+Matt Nickels from [Energy Matters](http://energymatters.solutions/) (an Oak Park company) ran a [Manual J load calculation](https://www.indeed.com/career-advice/career-development/manual-j-calculation) and came up with a system that was all-electric and met the required permit specifications from the Village.

 Our 125,000 BTU gas furnace was 80% efficient, so our house needed about 100,000 BTU of heat.
 After our improvements, Energy Matters determined that our home needed about 79,000 BTU of heat.
 Definitely doable with two heat pumps, supported by some standard electric resistive heating.